MickeyZyk/grav-headless/pages/bakery/work/04.staropramen/bakerywork.en.md

 heading_one: 'How to refresh the brand of a large brewery and help it grow?'
 toggle: '1'
 one_way_title: 'old way'
-one_way: 'Go with the usual "beer humor" (nobody believes it''s actually funny)'
+one_way: 'Go with the usual "beer humor" (nobody believes it''s actually funny).'
 new_way_title: 'new way'
 new_way: 'Explore the beer''s place of origin, the locals and their values and way of life.'
 big_image: Staropramen_picture_work-section.jpg